 ECE 230L DIGITAL SYSTEMS LAB (0-3-1)(F,S).
 Design, construction, and test of small digital logic circuits using TTL and CMOS chips.
 Use of FPGA-based prototyping boards with schematic capture and simulation.
 COREQ: ECE 230.

-ECE 300 ELECTROMAGNETIC THEORY (3-0-3)(F).
-Electrostatic fields, potentials, Gauss’ law, solutions of Laplace’s equation, electrostatics of conductors and dielectric materials, vector potentials, Maxwell’s equations, and electromagnetic radiation.
+ECE 300 ELECTROMAGNETIC AND WAVE THEORY (3-0-3)(F).
+Electrostatic fields, potentials, Gauss’ law, solutions of Laplace’s equation, electrostatics of conductors and dielectric materials, vector potentials, Maxwell’s equations, and transmission line theory.
 PREREQ: ECE 212, MATH 275, MATH 333, and PHYS 212.

 ECE 310 MICROELECTRONIC CIRCUITS (3-0-3)(F,S).
 Circuit design and analysis using diodes, bipolar junction transistors, and MOSFETs.
 Introduction to design with op-amps.
 Circuit simulation with SPICE.
 PREREQ: ECE 212, ECE 230, and CHEM 111.
 COREQ: ECE 310L.